betheden/greek-grammar/content/case_genitive.rst

 The Genitive case restricts (or limits) the head noun (or substantive) by describing the head noun.
 The limitation is generally as to “kind” and not to “extent or result.”
 The effect of the description is that it separates the head noun from other similar items that do not possess the described attribute.
-For example if I were to say a “book of the law;”  the phrase “of the law” describes the book.
+For example if I were to say a “book of the law;”  the phrase *"of the law”* describes the book.
 The phrase also separates this book from all the other books which are not law books.

 The **Genitive-attributive** functions like an adjective and gives a general attribute (or description) of the head noun.